 If the Association is not satisfied with the disposition of the grievance at Step II, the Association may submit the grievance to final and binding arbitration.
 If a demand for arbitration is not filed with the employer within thirty (30) days of the date of the Step II answer, then the grievance shall be deemed withdrawn.

 If within fifteen (15) days of the filing of the demand with the employer the parties cannot agree on an arbitrator, the demand shall be submitted to the American Arbitration Association which shall act as the administrator of the proceedings.

 Arbitration proceedings shall be conducted by an arbitrator to be selected by the two (2) parties from a roster of arbitrators provided by the American Arbitration Association.
 Within seven (7) days after the Association requests binding arbitration, the two parties will request the American Arbitration Association to provide a panel of seven (7) arbitrators.
 The Association shall strike the first name and then each of the two parties will alternately strike one name at a time from the panel until only one name shall remain.
 The remaining name shall be the arbitrator.
-Expenses for the arbitrator’s services shall be borne equally by the school district and the Association.

 The decision of the arbitrator shall be final and binding on the parties.
 The arbitrator, in the opinion given, shall not amend, modify, nullify, ignore, or add to the provisions of the agreement.

 A grievance must be filed within ninety (90) days of the occurrence of the event which gave rise to the grievance.
 The number of days indicated at each step in the procedure shall be considered as the maximum allowable to the parties and every effort shall be made to resolve the grievance as rapidly as possible.